ChiefzReloaded/android_device_omate_x201/README.md

-Universal device configuration for the TrueSmart (x201)
+Universal device configuration for the Omate TrueSmart (x201)
 ===============================

 Copyright 2014 - The CyanogenMod Project